VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 ## Am I smart enough to code?

 The short answer is, **yes, you are**.
 Before I learned to code, I thought coding was magic.
-Super smart people wrote complex, arcane words, and my computer does fantastic things.
-I thought you had to go to school for years and years of intensive struggle to learn these secrets.
+Super smart people wrote complex, arcane words, and my computer did fantastic things.
+I thought you had to go to school for years of intensive struggle to learn these secrets.
 And even then, only geniuses could understand it. **Wrong!** You do not have to be a genius to learn to code.
 You do not even have to have above-average intelligence.
 And you do not need to be a math wiz.

 Ultimately, coding can be super simple.
 If you have a complicated problem, you break it down into smaller problems.
 For example, to do large task `A`, you solve smaller tasks `B`, `C`, and `D`.
 And all these smaller problems come down to simple logical statements directing a computer to do things. "computer: print 'hello world", "computer: make this word green", "computer: add these two numbers together".